 'If it falls apart, everything falls apart in the region'

-This magazine supported the Iraq invasion and invited sceptics to explain why the world would be a better place were Saddam allowed to continue in power.
-What we didn’t know then was the calamitous lack of a plan for what would follow.
-These were difficulties that, as the Chilcot report says, could have been foreseen.
-We learn that Sir Jeremy Greenstock, when ambassador to Baghdad, concluded that preparations ‘were abject: wrong analysis, wrong people.’
-So toppling Saddam created a vacuum which was filled by sectarian bloodshed and (eventually) the Islamic state.
+This magazine supported the Iraq invasion and invited sceptics to explain why the world would be a better place with Saddam allowed to continue in power.
+What we didn’t know then was the calamitous lack of a plan for what would happen once Saddam had been toppled.
+Difficulties which, as the Chilcot report says, could have been foreseen.
+We learn that Sir Jeremy Greenstock, when ambassador to Baghdad, concluded that preparations 'were abject: wrong analysis, wrong people.'
+So toppling Saddam created a vacuum, which was filled by sectarian bloodshed and (eventually) the Islamic state.

-Six weeks after the fall of Saddam, Kevin Tebbit, permanent secretary at the MoD, wrote about an ‘overwhelming sense of the scale and complexity of the reconstruction required — political, security, infrastructure — and the continuing lack of a strategy to carry this forward’.
-As Blair reduced troops from 46,000 to 25,000, hoping to present a narrative of success at home, the terrorisation of Basra continued.
-Just two months into the invasion, the MoD warned that ‘more organised opposition to the Coalition may be emerging’ due to discontent about failure to deliver security.
+Six weeks after the fall of Saddam, Kevin Tebbit, permanent secretary of the MoD, wrote about an 'overwhelming sense of the scale and complexity of the reconstruction required – political, security, infrastructure – and the continuing lack of a strategy to carry this forward.'
+As Blair drew down troops from 46,000 to 25,000, hoping to present a narrative of success at home, the terrorisation of Basra continued.
+Just two months into the invasion, the MoD warned that 'more organised opposition to the Coalition may be emerging' due to discontent about failure to deliver security.

-Crucially, the army top brass was as much to blame as Blair’s government: it stuck to its recommendations about troop withdrawal and refused to reconcile itself with the bloody reality — even when militia-men were killing 200 Iraqis a month.
+Crucially, the military top brass is as much to blame as Blair’s government: it stuck to its recommendations about troop withdrawal and refused to reconcile itself with the bloody reality.
+Even when militiamen were killing 200 Iraqis a month.
 It did not want to admit that it was failing; too much was being asked.
 Before the Iraq war, Blair had been told by the military that it could manage two medium-sized operations (such as Afghanistan and Iraq) for no more than six months.
 By May 2005, it had been doing so for two years.
-And in January 2006, the Blair government decided to deploy troops to Helmand province in Afghanistan.
+And in January 2006, the Blair government decided to deploy troops to Helmand in Iraq.

-In May 2006, it was clear that the British were being defeated by ragtag Shiite militias.
+In May 2006, it was clear that the British were being defeated by rag-tag Shi’ite militias.
 The Americans were appalled.
-General Sir Michael Jackson, then head of the British Army, explained in a memo that the Americans believed that ‘the UK is motivated more by the short-term political gain of early withdrawal than by the long-term importance of mission accomplishment’.
+General Sir Michael Jackson, then head of the UK military, explained this in a memo that Americans believe that 'the UK is motivated more by the short-term political gain of early withdrawal than by the long-term importance of mission accomplishment.'
 How right this was.
-When Britain eventually withdrew from Basra, the army cut a deal with one of the Shiite death squads: it would release prisoners in return for not being fired upon as its soldiers retreated.
+When Britain eventually withdrew from Basra, the army cut a deal with the one of the Shi’ite death squads: releasing prisoners, in return for not being fired upon as they retreated.
 It was a humiliation.
 Britain had abandoned Basra to the militiamen.

 The Chilcot report is full of such damning memos and emails, confirming what we already suspected.
-But the real question is: have any lessons been learned?
-Since then, defence spending has been cut back — and still David Cameron has been keen for military ventures in Libya and Syria.
-Like Blair, he refused to put in the military resources needed after deposing Gaddafi.
-Our dangerously low defence spending virtually guarantees another similar debacle at some time in the future.
+But the real question is whether how many, if any, lessons have been learned.
+Since then, defence spending has been cut back by a third – and still, David Cameron has been keen for military adventures in Libya and Syria.
+Like Blair, he refused to put in the military resource needed after deposing Gaddafi.
+Our dangerously low defence spending virtually guarantees another similar debacle some time in the future.

-Political debate relies on robust exchanges.
-It would not serve democracy if candidates for political office felt that every single assertion needed to be backed up by objective evidence.
+Political debate relies on robust exchanges and it would not serve democracy if no candidate for political office felt they could make an assertion without it being backed up with some kind of objective evidence.
 But there is a huge difference between campaigning and governing.
-When it comes to Parliament making grave decisions such as whether or not to go to war, the information put before it should be unimpeachable.
+When it comes to Parliament making grave decisions such as whether or not to go to war the information put before them should be unimpeachable.
 Tony Blair treated winning Parliament over to his military adventure in Iraq like just another election to be won.
-It was an error of judgment for which he and many others have suffered ever since.
+It was an error of judgment for which he, and many others, have suffered ever since.